Alyssa Klee '18

 Activities & Interests:

-Founder and President of Somers Cancer Research, Founder and President of Math National Honor Society, SHS Varsity Volleyball, Downstate Juniors Volleyball, Chem Club Vice President, National Honor Society, Spanish National Honor Society, Spanish Club, Leo's Club, Netflix, Puppies, Founder of "Maelwhale".
+Founder and President of Somers Cancer Research, Founder and President of Math National Honor Society, SHS Varsity Volleyball, Downstate Juniors Volleyball, Chem Club President, National Honor Society, Spanish National Honor Society, Spanish Club, Leo's Club, Netflix, Puppies.